marle3003/mokapi/docs/guides/get-started/welcome.md

       description: Discover how to analyze and review APIs and all requests and their responses.
 ---

-# Understanding mocking APIs with Mokapi
+# Mocking APIs with Mokapi

 Mokapi is an open-source and developer-friendly mocking API tool.
 Mokapi allows you to **prototype**, **test** and **demonstrate** APIs in software solutions using realistic data and scenarios.